MiloszMaslanka/MiloszMaslanka/README.md

-- 👋 Hi, I’m @MiloszMaslanka
+- Hi there👋 I'm Miłosz
 - 👀 I’m interested in learning programming and knowledge about new technologies.
 - 🌱 I’m currently learning  java programming language.
 -💞️ I’m looking to collaborate on with people with similar interests.